Wandering Through Beautiful Malaga, Spain

 The Moorish Alcazaba

 The Moors ruled Andalusia for centuries, being driven out in the 1400s.
 The Alcazaba, Moorish palace and fort, stretches along the hilltop overlooking the town.
 Cruises leave limited time to see anywhere close to everything.
-I wish that there had been time to tour the Alcazaba.
+We did not have time on our first cruise stop in Malaga, but on our second, we we were able to visit the Alcazaba.

 Gardens Lining the Alcazaba